LensPlaysGames/RADII/CKernel/README.md

 - [Boot Media Generation](#boot-media)

 #### Dependencies <a name="deps"></a>

+This tutorial uses CMake.
+Alternatively, see [instructions for Meson](README.meson.md).

 - A C compiler targeting `x86_64-linux-gnu`.
   - On Debian: `sudo apt install build-essential`
   - For Windows users, it is easiest to just use the